 2:07 PM > Gateway checks in and transmits Open reading (prior to scheduled Heartbeat since Open is an Aware reading) - next scheduled Check in 2:12 PM

-As you can see in the above example, the Action notification triggered by the Closed reading was not sent immediately upon the event physically occurring since the gateway queued the reading for delivery upon the gateway’s scheduled Heartbeat.
+As you can see in the above example, the Rule notification triggered by the Closed reading was not sent immediately upon the event physically occurring since the gateway queued the reading for delivery upon the gateway’s scheduled Heartbeat.
 This contrasts with the Open reading which causes the gateway to deliver the reading to the portal immediately since it is an Aware reading.
-You can see how this configuration is key to triggering Actions promptly based on events in the physical world.
+You can see how this configuration is key to triggering Rules promptly based on events in the physical world.

 On the other hand, if the Aware State would have been configured as State Change, both the Open and Closed readings would have been transmitted to the portal immediately from the gateway.
-Therefore the Closed reading would have triggered the Action notification to send promptly upon the “closed” event occurring physically.
+Therefore the Closed reading would have triggered the Rule notification to send promptly upon the “closed” event occurring physically.

-Understanding the State Change configuration of Trigger Sensors is key to seeing data promptly displayed in the software and promptly triggering Actions.
+Understanding the State Change configuration of Trigger Sensors is key to seeing data promptly displayed in the software and promptly triggering Rules.
 When used strategically, this feature can help you manage data points efficiently while still being notified promptly when events occur in the physical world.
 Feel free to contact firstname.lastname@example.org with related questions.